5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 3. Generate all the SSDTs you need.
 4. The SSDTs will be stored under `Results` inside the `SSDTTime-master` Folder along with `patches_OC.plist`.
 5. Copy the generated SSDTs to `EFI/OC/ACPI`
-6. Open `patches_OC.plist` and copy the included entries to the corresponding section(s) of your `config.plist`.
+6. Open `patches_OC.plist` and copy the included entries to the corresponding sections of your `config.plist`.
 7. Save and Reboot.

 Audio should work now (assuming Lilu and AppleALC kexts are present along with the correct layout-id for your on-board audio card).

-**NOTE:**
+> [!NOTE]
+>
-If you are editing your config with [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), you can either drag files into the respective section of the GUI to add them to the EFI/OC folder (.aml, .kext, .efi) and config.plist.
+> If you are editing your config with [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), you can either drag files into the respective section of the GUI to add them to the EFI/OC folder (.aml, .kext, .efi) and config.plist.
 Alternatively, you can just copy SSDTs, Kexts, and Drives to the corresponding sections of EFI/OC and the changes will be reflected in the config.plist since OCAT monitors this folder.

-## Troubleshooting
+### Troubleshooting
 Some implementations of ACPI, e.g. the Lenovo T530 (Ivy Bridge), can't handle the form the IRQ flags are injected by **SSDT-HPET.aml** generated with SSDTTime which looks like this:

 ```asl